-The primary aspects of this position are to teach three or four courses per year, manage and enhance the teaching resources available to our faculty, and supervise graduate students running introductory laboratories.
+The primary aspects of this position are to teach four courses per year, manage and enhance the teaching resources available to our faculty, and supervise graduate students running introductory laboratories.
 The person in this position will also work with interested department members to improve their individual courses and provide expertise in departmental curriculum reform.
 The successful candidate is expected to remain current in the results of physics education research.
 Engaging in research activities is an option, based on the interests of the candidate.

 Application and Deadline Information

-To ensure full consideration, all application materials should be submitted as soon as possible; application review will begin October 1, 2017.
+To ensure full consideration, all application materials should be submitted as soon as possible; application review will begin October 15, 2017.